-Although applications have been made for the Notes issued under the Programme to be admitted to listing on the Official List of the FCA and to trading on the Regulated Market of the London Stock Exchange, there is no assurance that such applications will be accepted, that any particular Tranche of Notes will be so admitted or that an active trading market will develop.
+Although applications have been made for the Notes issued under the Programme to be admitted to listing on the Official List of the FCA and to trading on the Market, there is no assurance that such applications will be accepted, that any particular Tranche of Notes will be so admitted or that an active trading market will develop.
 Accordingly, there is no assurance as to the development or liquidity of any trading market for any particular Tranche of Notes.
 Illiquidity may have a severely adverse effect on the market value of Notes.